-A more concise and, perhaps, easier to understand explanation of the meaning of the same passage is provided by The Wycliffe Bible Commentary, which says, “The subjection . . . is not that of the Son as Son, but as the incarnate Son.”
+A more concise and, perhaps, easier to understand explanation of the meaning of 1 Corinthians 15:28b is provided by The Wycliffe Bible Commentary, which says, “The subjection . . . is not that of the Son as Son, but as the incarnate Son.”
 In other words, when Christ assumed the form of a human, He, like all other humans, was subject to God the Father.
 When Christ is in His supernatural state, He is equal with God the Father, not subject to Him.

-7. Regarding Jesus Christ as equal with God seems to be a violation of the First of the Ten Commandments found in Exodus 20:3, which declares, “You shall have no other gods before Me.”
+7. Some people may think that regarding Jesus Christ as equal with God is a violation of the First of the Ten Commandments found in Exodus 20:3, which declares, “You shall have no other gods before Me.”

 Furthermore, Colossians 1:19 infers that Jesus Christ is equal with God.
-The NKJV Bible translation of this verse states, “For it pleased the Father that in Him [i.e., Jesus Christ] all the fullness should dwell.”
+The NKJV Bible translation of this scripture states, “For it pleased the Father that in Him [i.e., Jesus Christ] all the fullness should dwell.”
 Likewise, the NIV Bible translation says, “For God was pleased to have all his fullness dwell in him [i.e., Jesus Christ].”
-With regard to this verse of scripture, a footnote in the NIV Bible explains, “For Paul, ‘fullness’ meant the totality of God with all his powers and attributes.”
+With regard to the same scripture, a footnote in the NIV Bible explains, “For Paul, ‘fullness’ meant the totality of God with all his powers and attributes.”

 Colossians 2:9 provides a similar perspective.
-The NKJV Bible translation of this verse states, “For in Him [i.e., Jesus Christ] dwells all the fullness of the Godhead bodily.”
-And, the NIV Bible translation says, “For in Christ all the fullness of the Deity lives in bodily form.”
+The NKJV Bible translation of this verse of scripture states, “For in Him [i.e., Jesus Christ] dwells all the fullness of the Godhead bodily.”
+And, in reference to the same scripture, the NIV Bible translation says, “For in Christ all the fullness of the Deity lives in bodily form.”

-Both of these last two scriptures indicate that exactly the same powers and attributes that are possessed by God the Father are also possessed by Jesus Christ in His supernatural state, at least.
+Both of these last two scriptures indicate that exactly the same powers and attributes that are possessed by God the Father are also possessed by Jesus Christ in His supernatural state.

 On page 18 of his article entitled “Elohim: The Strong, Faithful One,” which appeared in the September – October 2020 issue of the publication Zion’s Fire, Marvin J. Rosenthal states,